arun-choudhary956/Project02_EcommerceApp/README.md

 ```bash
 npm run seed
 ```
-This creates `admin` / `admin123` (change the password after first login — see the note at the bottom) and 6 sample products.
+This creates admin and 6 sample products.

 Start the API: